siemens/embb/linearizability_tester/README.txt

 COMPILE INSTRUCTIONS

 * On Linux system
-Suppose that the embb library was build in ../build (relative path to the current folder of the linearizability test).
+We suppose that the embb library was build in ../build (relative path to the current folder of the linearizability test).
 From within the linearizability_tester folder, cd (or mkdir->cd) into the build directory, then run "cmake .." and "make".
 The executable of the test should be placed in the same folder with the name EMBB_linearizability_test.

 * On Windows system
-Suppose that the embb library was build in ../build (relative path to the current folder of the linearizability test).
+We suppose that the embb library was build in ../build (relative path to the current folder of the linearizability test).
 NOTE: the embb library should be build in Release mode, i.e. by running the command "cmake --build . --config Release" from inside the correct directory.